Reviewable/hubkit/README.md

 A simple GitHub API library for JavaScript that works in both NodeJS and the browser.
 Features:
 * Takes a request-level approach that naturally covers the entire GitHub v3 API.
 * All requests return promises.
-(You need to include a promise polyfill or run node with --harmony.)
+(You may need to add a polyfill in the browser, depending on your target platforms.
+The Node package includes a polyfill in case you're not running with `--harmony`.)
 * Responses are (optionally) cached, and requests are conditional to save on bandwidth and request quota.
 Inspired by [simple-github](https://github.com/tobie/simple-github), [octo](https://github.com/Caged/octo), and [octokit](https://github.com/philschatz/octokit.js).

 To enable caching, make sure that [LRUCache](https://github.com/isaacs/node-lru-cache) is loaded.
-Either `npm install lru-cache --save` (for NodeJS), or load `lru-cache.js` into the browser.
+It's installed by default for Node, but in the browser you need to load `lru-cache.js`.
 Or you can pass any other cache instance as an option to the constructor, as long as it has `get` and `set` methods.